mktrm/just-the-docs/docs/navigation-structure.md

 ---
 ```

-The Buttons page appears as a child of UI Components and appears second in the UI Components section.
+The Buttons page appears as a child of UI Components and appears second in the UI Components pages.

 ### Auto-generating Table of Contents